Dance Dance Revolution: Mario Mix

 Dance Dance Revolution: Mario Mix, known in Europe and Australia as Dancing Stage Mario Mix, (Note: Known in Japan as Dance Dance Revolution with Mario (ダンスダンスレボリューション ウィズ マリオ, Dansu Dansu Reboryūshon Uizu Mario)) is a 2005 music video game developed by Konami and published by Nintendo for the GameCube.
 It is the first Dance Dance Revolution game to be released on a Nintendo video game console outside Japan.
-The game was released in Japan on July 14, 2005, North America on October 24, 2005, Europe on October 28, 2005, and Australia on November 24, 2005.
+The game was first announced in January 2005, and was released later that year in Japan on July 14, North America on October 24, Europe on October 28, and Australia on November 24.

 Dance Dance Revolution: Mario Mix predominantly features characters, music, and locations from the Mario franchise.
-The game was bundled with the dance pad controller.
+The game was bundled with a dance pad controller.

+The game received average reviews, with praise towards its blending of Dance Dance Revolution and Mario elements, music, and accessibility, but criticism towards its low difficulty level compared to other Dance Dance Revolution games and short story mode length.

 Gameplay

-Dance Dance Revolution: Mario Mix runs on a modified version of the Mario Party 6 engine, and follows the gameplay formula established in all prior Dance Dance Revolution games.
+Dance Dance Revolution: Mario Mix follows the gameplay formula established in all prior Dance Dance Revolution games.
 The game features several gameplay modes: Story Mode takes the player through a linear progression of tracks, framed as a story of Mario and Luigi traveling the Mushroom Kingdom to retrieve the missing Music Keys.
 Once a track has been cleared in Story Mode, it becomes available for play in Free Mode, which allows up to two players to dance simultaneously.
 The player can purchase items at Lakitu's shop during Story Mode that can be used to assist them if they are struggling.
 Some stages feature "Mush Mode" rules, which replace the traditional arrows with Mario enemies that feature unique mechanics.
 Special minigames will also appear during Story Mode, providing alternate gameplay styles such as jumping up on a flagpole or hitting Goombas that emerge from pipes with a hammer.
 Like the tracks, these mini-games will be unlocked for free play in Mini-Game Mode once they have been cleared in Story Mode.
 Once the player completes Story Mode for the first time, they will unlock Story Mode EX, which features a slightly altered selection of songs.
 Additional difficulty levels can also be unlocked.

+The game was packaged with a Mario-themed dance pad, though the game also supports traditional GameCube controllers.
+Standalone dance pads were sold exclusively through Nintendo's online store.